 The analysis of the Nigerian Billionaire involves his early life, life story before fame, family background and personal life.
 More so, other OFF and ON-Screen little-known facts about him.

 Yes, everyone knows of his Dangote Group multi-billion company, its products, and services.

 However, only a few consider Aliko Dangote’s Biography, which is quite interesting.
 Now, without further ado, let’s begin.

-Aliko Dangote Childhood Story Plus Untold Biography Facts: Early Life and Family Background
+Aliko Dangote Childhood Story – Early Life and Family Background:

-Aliko Dangote was born on the 10th day of April 1957 at the ancient commercial city of Kano, in Kano State, Nigeria.
-He was born to his mother, Mariya Sanusi Dantata and to his father, Mohammed Dangote.
+For Biography starters, Aliko Dangote was born on the 10th day of April 1957 in the ancient commercial city of Kano, in Kano State, Nigeria.
+He was born to his mother, Mariya Sanusi Dantata, and to his father, Mohammed Dangote.